mgtm98/GSoC/secondVersion.md

 ## Why this project?

-_I chose this project as i am very passionate about using micropython as it helps non engineering students and hopiests to create and innovate_
+_I chose this project as I am very passionate about using micropython as it helps non engineering students and hopiests to create and innovate_

 ## Do you have any other commitments during the GSoC period?

-_No i am completely free during this period (5 days a week  8 hours a day)_
+_No I am completely free during this period (5 days a week  8 hours a day)_